Township Snippets

 photo below - 1893 Rand McNally map edit

-This article tellS a tale of an integration issues to the city years there after.
-Both Lake View and Jefferson Township were annexed the same year.
-Apparently, the local officials of Lake View still controlled the water supply from Lake Michigan along with their crib and pumping station.
+This article tells a tale of an integration issues to the City of Chicago after the annexation.
+Both Lake View and Jefferson townships were annexed at the same time in 1889.
+Apparently, the local officials of City of Lake View still controlled the water supply from Lake Michigan along with their crib and pumping station...

 Post Notes: